cobudget-old/cobudget/CONTRIBUTING.md

 $ npm test
 ```

-TODO how to run individual test
+TODO how to run individual tests

 ### Step 6: Push